What is Reproductive Justice?

-The Herstory of Reproductive Justice
+The Herstory of Reproductive Justice (RJ)

 We believe that Reproductive Justice is…

 A human right.
-RJ is based on the internationally-accepted Declaration of Human Rights, a comprehensive body of law that details the rights of individuals and the responsibilities of government to protect those rights.
+RJ is based on the United Nations’ internationally-accepted Universal Declaration of Human Rights, a comprehensive body of law that details the rights of individuals and the responsibilities of government to protect those rights.

 in the Reproductive Justice Movement